Environmental Health Services

 The time between the exposure and the appearance of symptoms is called the incubation period and it may last for weeks to months.
 A bite by an animal during the incubation period does not carry a risk of the disease because the virus has not yet made it to the saliva.
 It is late in the disease, after the virus has reached the brain and multiplied causing brain inflammation, when the virus moves from the brain to the salivary glands and saliva.

 Also at this time, after the virus has multiplied in the brain, almost all animals begin to show the first signs of rabies.
-Most of these signs are obvious to even an untrained observer, but within a short period of time, usually within 3 to 5 days, the virus has caused enough damage to the brain that the animal begins to show unmistakable signs of rabies.
+Most of these signs are obvious to even an untrained observer, but within a short period of time, usually within 3 to 5 days, the virus has caused enough damage to the brain so that the animal begins to show unmistakable signs of rabies.

 The first sign of rabies is usually a change in the animal’s behavior.
 It may become unusually aggressive or unusually tame.
 The animal may lose fear of people and natural enemies.
 It may become excited, irritable and snap at anything in its path.
-Or, it may appear affectionate and friendly.
+Or it may appear affectionate and friendly.
 Staggering, convulsions, spitting, choking, frothing at the mouth and paralysis are sometimes noted.
 Many animals have a marked change in voice.
 The animal usually dies within one week after showing signs of rabies.

 The rabies virus is transmitted through saliva or brain/nervous system tissue.
-You can only get rabies by coming in contact with these specific bodily excretions and tissues such as when the virus is introduced into a bite wound, open cuts in skin, or onto mucous membranes such as the mouth or eyes.
+You can only get rabies by encountering these specific bodily excretions and tissues such as when the virus is introduced into a bite wound, open cuts in skin, or onto mucous membranes such as the mouth or eyes.
 Any penetration of the skin by teeth constitutes a bite exposure.
 The contamination of open wounds, abrasions, mucous membranes, or theoretically, scratches (potentially contaminated with infectious material from a rabid animal) constitutes a non-bite exposure.

 Contact such as petting or handling an animal, or contact with blood, urine or feces does not constitute an exposure.
 No post exposure prophylaxis (PEP) is needed in these situations.

-Even if an apparently healthy domestic dog, cat, ferret or other domestic animal bites a person, the animal must be confined to limit contact with other humans/animals and observed for ten days following the bite.
-The Portsmouth City CodeSec.
+Even if an apparently healthy domestic dog, cat, ferret or other domestic animal bites a person, the animal must be confined to limited contact with other humans/animals and observed for ten days following the bite.
+The Portsmouth City Code – Sec.
 4-98. – Quarantine of certain animals – requires the keeping of any animal under such conditions of reasonable security, confinement, or strict isolation as may be determined by the director of public health to be necessary or desirable in the interest of public health and safety.

 Dogs, cats and ferrets that bite humans or other animals should be considered suspect rabid until the end of the 10 day quarantine/observation period.

 In Portsmouth, as mentioned above, an animal that has bitten a human or another domestic animal must undergo a mandatory 10-day quarantine period.
-Usually the Portsmouth Health Department will allow the quarantine to be carried out at the owner’s home.
+Usually, the Portsmouth Health Department will allow the quarantine to be carried out at the owner’s home.

 The quarantine is set at 10 days because a rabies-infected animal can only transmit the disease after clinical signs have developed.
 Once these signs have developed, the animal will die within 10 days.
 If the animal lives beyond the 10th day, it can be said with certainty that it was not shedding the rabies virus at the time that the bite occurred.
 If the animal dies before the 10th day, it can be tested for rabies.
 If the test is positive, a human bite victim will still have enough time to receive post-exposure vaccinations and prevent the disease